lhcb/starterkit-lessons/first-analysis-steps/analysisflow.md

 Discussions on the new analysis tools that might be useful for the LHCb community are held in the [work package 4](https://lhcb-dpa.web.cern.ch/lhcb-dpa/wp4/index.html) of the Data Processing and Analysis project (DPA).

-After one gets the necessary samples and writes the necessary amcros and scripts to perform the analysis steps, like applying additional selections, fitting distributions, computing efficiencies and acceptances, etc. After acqiuiring results one has to have their work being review by physics wotking group (PWG) and then by collaboration.
+After one gets the necessary samples and writes the necessary macros and scripts to perform the analysis steps, like applying additional selections, fitting distributions, computing efficiencies and acceptances, etc. After acqiuiring results one has to have their work being review by physics wotking group (PWG) and then by collaboration.

 One of the requirements of the succesful passing of the review is that your analysis is fully preserved.
 Scientific integrity means having transparency on each step of the research as well as reproducibility of the results.